SiLentWorrioR26/Bharat-intern-Task2-temp-converter/README.md

 # Temperature-Converter
-A simple temperature converter app created  under the virtual internship program of Oasis Infobyte.
+A simple temperature converter app created  under the virtual internship program of Bharat Intern.